Linear classification methods for multivariate repeated measures data -- a simulation study: Methods

-\subsection{Nonparametric bootstrap approach}
+\subsubsection{Nonparametric bootstrap approach}

-In order to obtain performance estimates in the reference data, we used a nonparametric bootstrap approach for point estimates by Wahl et al. (\citeyear{Wahl2016}), which is an extension of the algorithm by Jiang et al. (\citeyear{Jiang2008}) and based on the .632+ bootstrap method \citep{Efron1997}.
-It allows to quantify the uncertainty of point estimates by constructing confidence intervals.
-The .632+ bootstrap estimate ($\hat{\theta}^{.632+}$) of the performance measure of interest is computed as a weighted average of the apparent performance $\hat{\theta}^{orig,orig}$ (training and test data given by the original dataset) and the "out-of-bag" (OOB) performance $\hat{\theta}^{bootstrap,OOB}$ (training data given by the bootstrap dataset, randomly sampled with replacement, and test data given by the samples not present in the bootstrap dataset).
+The nonparametric bootstrap approach for point estimates by Wahl et al. (\citeyear{Wahl2016}) is an extension of the algorithm by Jiang et al. (\citeyear{Jiang2008}) and based on the .632+ bootstrap method \citep{Efron1997}, and thus assumes independence of observations.
+It estimates the $.632+$ bootstrap estimate ($\hat{\theta}^{.632+}$) of the respective performance measure including a 95\% confidence interval.\\ The .632+ bootstrap estimate is computed as a weighted average of the apparent performance $\hat{\theta}^{orig,orig}$ (training and test data given by the original dataset) and the average ``out-of-bag'' (OOB) performance $\hat{\theta}^{bootstrap,OOB} = \sum\limits_{b=1}^B \hat{\theta}^{bootstrap,OOB}_b$ computed from $B$ bootstrap datasets (training data given by the bootstrap dataset, and test data given by the samples not present in the bootstrap dataset).
 The formula is: